Britain declares deadly stabbing spree ‘terrorism’

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Reading, United Kingdom: British police said on Sunday they were treating a stabbing spree in which a lone assailant killed three people in a park filled with families and friends in the southern English city of Reading as a "terrorism incident".
+READING, United Kingdom: British police said Sunday they were treating a stabbing spree in which a lone assailant killed three people in a park filled with families and friends in the southern English city of Reading as a “terrorism incident”.

-The Thames Valley police said three people were also seriously injured and a 25-year-old resident of the historic town 60 kilometres (35 miles) west of London was detained.
-Local and counter-terror police made no reference to reports that the man was a Libyan refugee who has been granted asylum in Britain.

-Footage showed what appeared to be a large number of counter-terror police performing a controlled explosion at the suspect’s presumed residence shortly after the Saturday evening attack.
-"This morning, I can formally confirm that this has been declared a terrorist incident," counter-terror police chief Neil Basu said.